OUR CLUB OWNERS

 Beth Percich |

-of Bridge I started running bridge games in 1981 with my grandpa, Ted Browne; however I did not learn to play the game right away.
+St. Louis Bridge Center Sr. Director I started running bridge games in 1981 with my grandpa, Ted Browne; however I did not learn to play the game right away.
 I first was taught to score (of course, by hand) and when I asked, “When will you teach me to play?”
 He said, “Later.”
 Next I learned all of the wonderful movements of this game including a few of Grandpa's.
 Again, I asked, “When will you teach me to play?” and he said, “That's the easy part.
 You need to know the laws and rules of the game first.”- which I did and took the director's test.
 I asked again about playing and he said, “Now you need to learn the most important part of the game and that is everyone's name”.
 After

 awhile I was finally allowed to kibitz but only the players who